Year of the Dragon: The Complete Guide

 The Dragon in Chinese culture

 Dragons hold a unique place in the Chinese Zodiac.
 Of all the animals present, only dragons are mythical.
-As is well known, they hold a prized place in traditional Chinese folklore.
+As is well known, dragons occupy a special seat in traditional Chinese folklore.

 Jade Emperor and the Four Dragons